issararab/ML-Results-Analysis-Notebooks/README.md

 This repository showcase code for visualization and analysis to reproduce the presented results in the paper for semi-supervised rescoring in ANN-SoLo

 ## Repository structure
-To re-run the whole notebook analysis, clone the repository, unzip all the files in the data/ folder then run the notebook's cells.
+To re-run the whole notebook analysis: Clone the repository, unzip all the files in the data/. folder then run the notebook's cells.

 ### Q-value plot